ShinniUwU/somnaura/README.md

 - FFmpeg installed on the host/container with libopus enabled (common on Debian/Ubuntu).
 Check via `/voice-report`.
 - Optional but strongly recommended: `@discordjs/opus` (bundled via prism-media) and `libsodium` for fast encryption.
 See below.
+- Building native modules requires `python3`, `make`, and a C++ toolchain.
+The Dockerfile installs these along with FFmpeg.

 Runtime tuning (optional):